Quick Summary of Resume Formatting Rules

 Hybrid (Mixed): The Smart Middle Way

 The Plan: This style uses gentle design touches—like good font choices and clear open space—to help a person's eye move through the document easily, while still keeping the strict layout needed for computers to read everything.
 It tries to look high-quality and modern without crashing the system.
+Picking the right fonts for your resume is one of the most practical ways to achieve this balance.

 The Risk: If it’s too safe, it doesn't stand out like a creative resume.
 If it’s slightly too complex, the computer might still fail, leaving you in a confusing middle ground where you don't look unique enough or fully safe.